AkeelMedina22/akeelmedina22.github.io/content/posts/2025-07/smt/index.md

 draft: false
 ---

 While reading *Performance Analysis and Tuning on Modern CPUs* by Denis Bakhvalov, I had a surprising realization.
 Before this book, I had a completely incorrect understanding of what a thread is.
 Somewhere in my mental model of CPU microarchitecture, the "thread" was a muddy concept that vaguely correlated to a physical core, but it was more of an abstraction.
-I never interacted much with them because of Python's horrendous GIL, and my main use case was in compute-bound workflows.
+I never interacted much with them because of Python's Global Interpreter Lock (GIL), well-known for nulling any performance gain from SMT in compute-bound workflows, which was my main use case.

 It turns out, understanding the "why" of threads requires looking at how a CPU executes instructions.
 Let's start there.